Scientific American and NYU Tandon School of Engineering take a quantum leap forward with our Next Generation Professional Learning program.

-In addition, students will participate in live Q&A Webinar sessions with their fellow learners and the instructor.
-These live Webinar sessions will allow for students and the instructor to share ideas through video, screen sharing, chat rooms, interactive polling and a built-in phone and VOIP line.
-Live Q&A sessions embrace the concept of peer-to-peer learning, allowing all participants to exchange ideas in this unique learning community.
+The scheduled “live” sessions are real-time, virtual office hours that allow students to engage in active discussions and share ideas with fellow learners and the instructor through video, screen sharing, chat rooms, interactive polling and a built-in phone and VOIP line.
+These live sessions embrace the concept of peer-to-peer learning, allowing all participants to exchange ideas in this unique educational community.

 Technical requirements, including necessary software, can be found here.

-A full refund will be provided upon request up to 10 days before the course start date.
-Contact information can be found here.
+For Active Learning courses, a full refund will be provided upon request up to 3 days after the course start date, provided you have not accessed the course materials.

 Scientific American is at the heart of Nature Publishing Group's consumer media division, meeting the needs of the general public.
 Founded in 1845, Scientific American is the oldest continuously published magazine in the U.S. and the leading authoritative publication for science in the general media.
 Together with scientificamerican.com and 14 local language editions around the world it reaches more than 5 million consumers and scientists.
 Other titles include Scientific American MIND and Spektrum der Wissenschaft in Germany.
 Scientific American won a 2011 National Magazine Award for General Excellence.

-Polytechnic Institute of New York University (formerly Polytechnic University), an affiliated institute of New York University, is a comprehensive school of engineering, applied sciences, technology and research, and is rooted in a 158-year tradition of invention, innovation and entrepreneurship.
+New York University Tandon School of Engineering is a comprehensive school of engineering, applied sciences, technology and research, and is rooted in a 158-year tradition of invention, innovation and entrepreneurship.
 The institution, founded in 1854, is the nation’s second-oldest private engineering school.
-In addition to its main campus in New York City at MetroTech Center in downtown Brooklyn, it also offers programs at sites throughout the region, around the globe and remotely through NYUe-Poly.
-NYU-Poly is an integral part of NYU Abu Dhabi, NYU Shanghai and the NYU Center for Urban Science and Progress (CUSP) in downtown Brooklyn.
-For more information, please visit Polytechnic University Quick Facts.
+In addition to its main campus in New York City at MetroTech Center in downtown Brooklyn, it also offers programs at sites throughout the region, around the globe and remotely through NYU-Tandon Online.
+NYU Tandon is an integral part of NYU Abu Dhabi, NYU Shanghai and the NYU Center for Urban Science and Progress (CUSP) in downtown Brooklyn.
+For more information, please visit NYU Tandon.